Unitary authorities of England: Electoral arrangements

-Most unitary authorities are divided into a number of multiple member wards from which councillors are elected in the same way as in two-tier district council elections.
+Most unitary authority areas are divided into a number of multiple member wards from which councillors are elected in the same way as in two-tier district council elections.
 The exceptions, which are divided into electoral divisions as in county council elections, are Cornwall, County Durham, the Isle of Wight, Northumberland, Shropshire and Wiltshire.

 Current list

 Districts are usually named after a town, city, geographical area or county (historic and or ceremonial).
 With no effect on powers or functions, districts can have the status of royal borough, borough or city.
 A district having a charter is dependent on the charter's wording: as a charter trustee to a place in the district; having joint charter to the place and district or to the district itself.